Critical Illness Insurance

 Decreasing cover gradually reduces and is designed mainly to cover the balance of a repayment mortgage although the money could be used for anything in the event of a claim unless it is assigned to the lender.

 Level cover pays a fixed lump sum that will not change through the term of the policy.

-Increasing cover will actually increase in potential payout throughout the term either on a fixed basis for example 5% per annum or perhaps inline with inflation.
+Increasing cover has a potential payout that rises throughout the term, either on a fixed basis, for example, 5% per annum, or perhaps in-line with inflation.